Opiate Addiction Treatment

 Opiates, also commonly referred to as opioids, are a class of drugs derived from the opium poppy.
 Despite their highly addictive properties, many opioids are in fact legal and come in the form of prescription medication.
 Some common prescription drugs that contain opioids include morphine, fentanyl, codeine, oxycodone (i.e. Oxycontin), and hydrocodone (i.e. Vicodin).
 Many of these medications are prescribed by healthcare professionals for pain relief.
 Other opiates, such as heroin, are illegal.
 When consumed in high doses, opiates can produce powerful highs which may temporarily relieve anxiety and produce an intense euphoric effect.

 Given that some opiates are in fact legal, how do you know when opiates have become a problem?
-Using opiates recreationally or in any way not prescribed by healthcare professionals can be considered abuse.
+Using opiates recreationally or in any way not prescribed by healthcare professionals can be considered abuse and could lead to an opioid overdose.
 When opiate use transforms into taking more medication than prescribed, negative emotional or physical side effects while not using the drug, a desire to keep using despite health complications, or an impact on relationships, employment, or quality of life, it may be time to consider treatment.

 OPIATE ADDICTION TREATMENT AT NEXUS